Vaping might be causing seizures, according to the FDA.

 The agency has received 127 reports of seizures of other neurological symptom that might be related to e-cigarettes.
 The cases occurred between 2010 and 2019.
 In addition to seizures, people reported fainting and tremors.

 The FDA says it cannot determine a direct causal link between vaping and the symptoms.
 It encouraged people who experienced these symptoms to submit detailed reports so the agency can figure out what exactly is going on.

-“Detailed information about these incidents are vital to help inform out analytics and may help us identify common risk factors and determine whether any specific e-cigarette product attributes, such as nicotine content or formulation, maybe more likely to contribute to seizures.
+“Detailed information about these incidents are vital to help inform out analytics and may help us identify common risk factors and determine whether any specific e-cigarette product attributes, such as nicotine content or formulation, maybe more likely to contribute to seizures," they stated.

 Juul, the most popular e-cigarette brand, maintains that its product is a less harmful alternative to cigarettes.